 In some cases, content is the backbone of an SEO strategy.
 Engaging, credible, and high-quality content can steady bounce rates, help position you in competitive spaces, and best of all, sell your product.
 Think of your business’ story and how you want to get its key messages across.
 Exceptional content will help you tell that story to your customers — and Google — by organizing your site in a way both users and search engines can understand.

-If content strategy relied on how to tell your brand story, optimisations allows businesses to narrow down the “who”.
+If content strategy relied on how to tell your brand story, optimizations allow businesses to narrow down the “who”.
 This service area deals with structuring your site around primary keywords, secondary keywords, and related terms, as well as checking other on-page tags that may be hurting your site’s chance at ranking well.
 Too many heading tags?
 Are all your meta descriptions too similar?
-These are just a small sector of issues that optimisations can fix in a clear and concise manner.
+These are just a small sector of issues that optimizations can fix in a clear and concise manner.

 It’s important to note that a well-optimised site isn’t just keyword dumping, or throwing your primary keyword into every paragraph.
 Google hates that and, for the record, so does your demographic.
 No one wants to read an article about how effective an SEO team is with SEO written every five words.
 Optimisations is strategic; it boosts content, making sure that the people who need to see your site or learn about your business are able to find it easier and faster than before.
 It’s about honing the focus of your site.

 You may have an image of what a PR, or public relations, person is in your head already: someone who stops at nothing to get placement for their brand.
 This is partially true, but outreach and PR as a service area has a stronger focus on strategic authority- and link-building as a means to boost those well-written and well-optimised pages you’ve worked so hard on.
 It is finding like sites and forming partnerships that will bolster the credibility of your site in the long run.